whipowill/quake-mod-scarlet/README.md

 ## Changelog

+### Core Changes

+These are my changes from the original FrikBot code:

-- Bots ``skill`` now scales linearly from ``0`` to ``3`` (25% to 100% accuracy).
+- Bots ``skill`` now scales linearly from ``0`` to ``3`` (25% to 100% accuracy)
-- Bots can now be spawned w/ random ``skill`` levels (simulates real multiplayer game).
+- Bots can now be spawned w/ random ``skill`` levels (simulates real multiplayer game)
-- Bots no longer try to follow each other in team deathmatch games (fixes clumping).
+- Bots no longer try to follow each other in team deathmatch games (fixes clumping)
-- Bots will now wear the proper team color in coop games.
+- Bots will now wear the proper team color in coop games
-- Bots will now wait 5 seconds after death before respawning.
+- Bots will now wait 5 seconds after death before respawning
-- Items now always respawn in singleplayer and coop games.
+- Items now always respawn in singleplayer and coop games
 - Added waypoints files: ``nova``, ``travelert6``
-- Renamed a few bots.
+- Renamed a few bots

-### Gore
+### Optional Changes

+These are optional changes you can control using cvars in your ``autoexec.cfg`` file:

-Initiated by adding ``frikbot4_gore 1`` to your ``autoexec.cfg`` file.
+- ``frikbot4_gore 1``

-This is a set of changes I'm really excited about:

-- Increases the amount of bood particles.
+    - Increases the amount of bood particles
-- Increases the amount of gibs in death explosions.
+    - Increases the amount of gibs in death explosions
-- Enemies now bleed (profusely) when hit from direct or blast damage.
+    - Enemies now bleed (profusely) when hit from direct or blast damage
-- Enemy heads and gibs are now kickable.
+    - Enemy heads and gibs are now kickable *
-- Enemy bodies can now be gibbed into chunks.
+    - Enemy bodies can now be gibbed into chunks *

-I think this is really tastefully done and brings Quake up to a level of violence worthy of a Doom successor.
-What's different from other gore mods is I didn't use any new textures or decals, making this mod compatible w/ any Quake engine you might use.
-I just changed the programming of the assets that are already baked into the game.
+- ``frikbot4_nametag 1``
+    - Displays player names on screen when aiming at them
+- ``frikbot4_placeholder 0`` **
+    - Disables transparent item placeholders in maps to restore normal item behavior

 You will want to run the game w/ ``-particles 16384`` to increase the amount of particles allowed in the game.

-### Nametags

-Initiated by adding ``frikbot4_nametag 1`` to your ``autoexec.cfg`` file.

-- Displays player names on screen when aiming at them.
+- ``*`` this feature does not work w/ the Copper branch
+- ``**`` this feature only works w/ the Copper branch

 ## Credits